Targeting with Builder's Shopify app

 Targeting content for specific audiences helps provide insight into where people are in their customer journey driving customer acquisition and retention.
-Theme Studio includes powerful tools to help you not only build a great e-commerce websites, but also understand your visitor's behavior and act on those insights to optimize quickly driving higher conversion.
+Builder for Shopify includes powerful tools to help you not only build a great e-commerce websites, but also understand your visitor's behavior and act on those insights to optimize quickly driving higher conversion.

 👉Tip: Interested in learning how to target based on query parameters?
 Check out our guide here

 To use targeting, click the target icon at the top of your builder page.
 In Targeting, simply click Add a Filter, and choose one of the many properties in the dropdown menu.

 With targeting and a/b testing, you're likely creating multiple variations of your pages.
 In the content list at builder.io/content, Builder lists your pages by priority and will go through to see which one should be displayed.
 For example, if you have 3 product pages and 2 two have a future date and time scheduled, Builder will display the default product page for now.
 It’s always good to have a default page in case there is a lapse in time.

 You can also drag the pages in the list rearranging the page priorities.
 Whichever product page you have on top will override the pages below it, unless you add an end date.
 To make it easier to view certain versions of your pages, you can use the filter at the top and filter by url path.

 ❗️Once you rearrange your pages, publish one of the affected page (ie. one of the productpages versions) for your store to update with these changes